Lecythis pisonis: Description

 Lecythis pisonis is a large, deciduous, dome shaped-tree with a dense leafy crown.
 It grows to a height of about 30 m.
 The trunk has ascending branches and much fissured, greyish bark.
 The leaves are pink as they unfurl but become mid-green with dark speckles later.
 They are leathery, oblong-elliptic with prominent midribs and toothed margins.
 The flowers form in racemes on the ends of the twigs in September and October.
 They are purple (occasionally white) with six petals and a central boss of golden stamens and are attractive to bees.
 The fruits are globose or oblong, cinnamon-coloured and woody, being 6 to 15 cm long and 8.5 to 30 cm wide.
 They have a rough pericarp up to 3 cm thick and a tight-fitting lid that bursts open when they mature.
 The seeds are red or brown, elliptical and up to 5 cm long.
 They take 11 to 12 months to ripen.

 Distribution

-Lecythis pisonis grows in the rainforest in eastern tropical America particularly in Brazil.
+Lecythis pisonis grows in the rainforest in north and eastern tropical America particularly in Brazil.